-1869 when it was renamed after William Forster, the then Secretary in the 1950's. of Lands.
+The town was first known as "Minimbah" until it was surveyed in 1869 when it was renamed after William Forster, the then Secretary of Lands.
 Tuncurry was known as North Forster until 1875 when John Wright set up camp there.
 He adopted the local Worimi place name "Tuncurry" which probably meant "plenty fish".